John Dalton Jr.: 5 Fast Facts You Need to Know

 KMTV reports that a girl was heard yelling at police that her father shot her grandparents before leaving the area.

-2. John Dalton, Is Believed to Be Driving a GMC Terrain or Chevy Tahoe & Is Considered to Be Armed & Dangerous
+2. Dalton Was Arrested in Jackson, Tennessee, the Day After the Killings

+John Dalton was arrested Wednesday in Jackson, Tennessee, Omaha Police said.
+He was taken into custody by the U.S. Marshals Service with the assistance of the Tennessee Highway Patrol.

-John Dalton is believed to be driving either a black 2015 GMC Terrain with Nebraska license plate UKB78 or a red 2007 Chevrolet Tahoe with Nebraska license plate VRD559, according to scanner reports.
+Dalton was believed to be driving either a black 2015 GMC Terrain with Nebraska license plate UKB78 or a red 2007 Chevrolet Tahoe with Nebraska license plate VRD559, according to scanner reports.
 He is considered to be armed and dangerous, and dozens of officers, including speciality units and K9s, are involved in the search.
 Witnesses said on Twitter that roads are shut down and a police helicopter could be heard overhead.

 The Omaha Police Department said on Twitter, “If (you) have info tell police on scene or contact Crime Stoppers.”